Celsius Network

-Celsius Network LLC is a bankrupt cryptocurrency lending company.
+Celsius Network LLC was a cryptocurrency company.
 Headquartered in Hoboken, New Jersey, Celsius maintained offices in four countries and operated globally.
 Users could deposit a range of cryptocurrency digital assets, including Bitcoin and Ethereum, into a Celsius wallet to earn a percentage yield, and could take out loans by pledging their cryptocurrencies as security.
 As of May 2022, the company had lent out $8 billion to clients and had almost $12 billion in assets under management.

-In June 2022, the company gained notoriety when they indefinitely paused all transfers and withdrawals due to "extreme market conditions", resulting in steep declines in the price of bitcoin and other cryptocurrencies.
+In June 2022, the company gained notoriety when it indefinitely paused all transfers and withdrawals due to "extreme market conditions", resulting in steep declines in the price of bitcoin and other cryptocurrencies.
 On July 13, 2022, Celsius filed for Chapter 11 bankruptcy.
+The company announced on January 31, 2024, that it had exited bankruptcy as part of a restructuring plan that involved the distribution of assets, including a newly created bitcoin mining company, to its creditors.
+Celsius wound down its operations as part of its emergence from bankruptcy.
+It shut down its mobile and web apps on February 29, 2024.

 Business model

 The company facilitated lending and borrowing for its users.
 Depositors earned interest by depositing qualifying cryptocurrencies, with the rate of interest dependent upon the cryptocurrency deposited (e.g., up to 6.2% interest on bitcoin).
 The company paid the interest in cryptocurrencies, including in its own CEL token.
 Borrowers paid between zero and 8.95% on bitcoin-backed loans, depending on the loan-to-value ratio.
 Some of the money that Celsius used to fund the loans came from hedge funds that were looking for higher yields than banks pay.

 Celsius generated revenue from token sales, lending, bitcoin mining, and discretionary trading of cryptocurrencies.
 Celsius claimed that up to 80% of its revenue was returned to its user community through interest payments on deposits made through its platform.
 The company did not charge any fees to its users.

 On July 7, 2022, former investment manager Jason Stone sued Celsius, alleging that the company ran a Ponzi scheme.
+Arkham Intelligence estimated a loss of $350 million due to improper trading protocol, which was included in Stone's lawsuit filings against Celsius.
 On August 23, Celsius sued Stone, alleging that he lost or stole tens of millions of US dollars' worth of cryptocurrency.
+The independent examiner's report filed on January 31, 2023, as part of the bankruptcy filing, said that an insider at Celsius described aspects of the business model as "very ponzi like".
+In an internal memo, coin deployment specialist Dean Tappen stated "that his title at Celsius should be 'Ponzi Consultant.'"